Cagayan: La Provincia de Cagayan

 In 1583, through a Spanish Royal Decree, the entire northeastern portion of Luzon (specifically, all territories east of the Cordillera mountains and those north of the Caraballo mountains) including the islands in the Balintang Channel were organized into one large political unit called the La Provincia de Cagayán.
 The provincias territorial delineation encompassed the present provinces of Batanes, Isabela, Quirino, Nueva Vizcaya, including portions of Kalinga, Apayao, Mountain Province, Ifugao, and Aurora.
 Its capital was Nueva Segovia (the present municipality of Lal-lo).
 It was sometimes called Cagayán de Luzón to distinguish it from other places bearing the name Cagayan.

 The Spanish friars soon established mission posts in Camalaniugan and Lal-lo (Nueva Segovia), which became the seat of the Diocese established by Pope Clement VIII on August 14, 1595.

 A founding population of 200 Spanish citizens from Europe accompanied by 100 soldiers set up settlements across Cagayan Valley.
 These people were in turn supplemented by 155 Latin American soldiers recruited from Mexico By the end of the 1700s, Zambales had 9,888 native families.
 The see was moved in 1758 to Vigan because of its relative distance.
 The Spanish influence can still be seen in the massive churches and other buildings.

+By year 1818, these founding Spaniards and Mexicans blossomed into a large population of 536 Spanish-Filipino families.
+Of which: 6 were in Dupax, 16 were in Gamu, 1 was in Abulug, and 513 were in Lal-lo.
+Bagabag when it was once part of Cagayan was also home to 10,808 native families and 25 Spanish-Filipino Mestizo families, before the province was transferred to the province of Nueva Vizcaya.

 In 1839, Nueva Vizcaya was established as a politico-military province and was separated from Cagayan.
 Later, Isabela was founded as a separate province on May 1, 1856, its areas carved from the southern Cagayan and eastern Nueva Vizcaya territories.

 During the late 18th century, the New Spain government encouraged the expansion of trade and the development of commodity crops.
 Among these was tobacco, and lands in Cagayan became the center of a vertically integrated monopoly: tobacco was grown there and shipped to Manila, where it was processed and made into cigarettes and cigars.
 The development of the related bureaucracy and accounting systems was done under the leadership of José de Gálvez, who as visitor-general to Mexico from 1765 to 1772 developed the monopoly there and increased revenues to the Crown.
 He worked in the Philippines as Minister of the Indies from 1776 to 1787, constructing a similar monopoly there under Governor-General Basco y Vargas (1778–1787).
 The Spanish development of this industry affected all their economic gains in the Philippines.

 The establishment of the civil government of Cagayan through the 1583 Spanish Royal Decree is commemorated in the annual Aggao Nac Cagayan celebrations of the Provincial Government of Cagayan and its people.